Philip Van Zandt: Life and career

+Later years

 In the mid-1950s Van Zandt, sensing that his screen career was flagging, supplemented his income by establishing an acting school.
 By this time he suffered bouts of depression and was spending practically all of his income on compulsive gambling.
-This led to his committing suicide by overdosing on Hypnotic.
+This led to him committing suicide by overdosing on sleeping pills.
 His last film appearance was in the Three Stooges comedy Fifi Blows Her Top, released nearly two months after his death.

+Van Zandt was cremated; his ashes were placed in the vault at the Chapel of the Pines Crematory in Los Angeles.
+Van Zandt's cremains were located in Vault 2 by Hollywood Graveyard YouTube channel creator Arthur Dark.